corrode/corrode.github.io/content/blog/ugly/index.md

 - Cryptic variable names
 - Very imperative coding style

+Let's be clear: there are many, many antipatterns in the above code.
+The most important observation is that these antipatterns have nothing to do with Rust itself, but with bad coding practices in general.

+We will get back to this code later, but the first insight is that Rust makes all of these problems painfully explicit.
+It is a sharp tool targeting professionals, so it will permit you to sidestep its affordances, if you're willing to pay with worse developer ergonomics.
-Rust makes all of these problems painfully explicit.
-And if you refuse to learn how to avoid such problems, you will end up writing bad code in any programming language.
+And if you refuse to learn how to avoid such problems, you will end up writing bad code and hating the language for it.

-This not just makes the code harder to read.
-What is worse is that it leads to business logic bugs in the code, because the code makes quite a few unsound assumptions about its input.
+Refusal to rethink your coding style in light of Rust's design principles not only makes your code harder to read, what is worse is that it leads to business logic bugs in the code, because the compiler can't help you catch them.

 If you feel like you're fighting the language, then there's a chance that **the language is trying to tell you something**.
-It tries to push you into a healthier direction, but you are resisting it, which causes friction.
+It tries to push you into a healthier direction, but if you resist, it will patiently wait until you give in.
 The moment you start to listen to what Rust is trying to teach you, everything snaps into place; writing Rust becomes effortless and feels natural.

 Here is one of my favorite things about Rust, that I never experienced in other languages: **better semantics enable nicer syntax.**
-That means, the more you learn about the core mechanics behind Rust (traits, pattern matching, expressions, composition over inheritance, etc.), the more you can leverage these concepts to write code that is readable and extensible.
+That means, the more you lean into the core mechanics behind Rust (traits, pattern matching, expressions, composition over inheritance, etc.), the more you can leverage these concepts to write code that is readable and extensible.

 The syntax takes a backseat.
 It gives way to semantics, which are much more important.

 ## The Five Stages Of Grief

-Whenever I see people struggle with Rust syntax, I'm reminded of the five stages of grief.
+Whenever I see people struggle with Rust syntax, I'm reminded of the [five stages of grief](https://en.wikipedia.org/wiki/Five_stages_of_grief) by Elisabeth Kübler-Ross:
 It's a common framework for understanding how people deal with loss, but I think it's a great analogy for how stubborn developers react to their first encounter with Rust.

 #### Stage 1: Denial

 > "There's nothing wrong with my code - it works perfectly fine!
-The syntax is just Rust's problem, not mine."
+The ugly syntax is just Rust's problem, not mine."

-In this stage, developers continue writing C-style code with Rust syntax and ignoring compiler warnings.
-They often blame the language for being "overly complex" while refusing to learn the fundamentals.
+In this stage, developers continue writing C-style code and ignoring compiler warnings.
+They blame the language for being "overly complex.".
-Oftentimes, this is the stage where they give up on the language and switch to something "more practical" like Python or JavaScript.
-Rust gets labeled as "unnecessarily complex, type-heavy, and verbose" and they convince themselves that life is better without a safety net to hold them back.
+Oftentimes, this is the stage where they give up on the language and switch to something "more practical" like Python.
+Rust gets labeled as "unnecessarily complex, syntax-heavy, and idiosyncratic."

 #### Stage 2: Anger